A Lotte Data – Minecraft Data Pack

 • Mobs in the charlottebuff:can_spawn_holding_deepslate_ores tag that spawn on natural deepslate below y=0 in the Overworld can rarely be holding a random deepslate ore (coal, iron, copper, gold, lapis lazuli or Redstone).
 The ores are guaranteed equipment drops.

-• Gilded Magma Cubes spawn in Nether Wastes.
-They have 6 additional points of armor, 3 additional point of armor toughness, deal 30% more damage, and are permanently afflicted with the Jump Boost II effect.
-If killed by a player, they will drop Nether gold ore (or possibly gilded blackstone if within the bounds of a bastion remnant).
+• Gilded Magma Cubes spawn in Nether Wastes, but never inside of bastion remnants or Nether fortresses.
+They have 10 additional points of armor, 4 additional points of armor toughness, deal 30% more damage, and their jump strength is 50% higher.
+If killed by a player, they will drop Nether gold ore or gilded blackstone.
 They also drop gold nuggets.
 The gilded property is not inherited when magma cubes split, and newly split cubes can be gilded even if their parent wasn’t.

 Loot Tables